How smart businesses are making better decisions

 Conclusion

-Smart businesses are adopting a methodology to ensure their metrics and KPIs are aligned to their strategy, and the data they need is available.
-They are doing this by:
+Smart businesses adopt a methodology to ensure their metrics and KPIs align with their strategy, and the data they need is available.
+They do this by:

 • Approaching it top-down to change the way data is organized.